cnt52845/expense-report-refactoring-cpp-kata/README.md

 2. Add dynamic surcharge based on day of week.

-    Your task is to modify the system to apply the correct surcharge depending on the type of expense and the day of the week.
-The report should correctly calculate and display the amount for each expense, including the surcharge.

     * For dinners on weekends, the surcharge is 15% of the expense amount.
     * For breakfasts on weekends, the surcharge is 10% of the expense amount.
     * On weekdays, the surcharges remain the same as before (10% for dinner and 5% for breakfast).

-    You'll need to add a `date` field to the `Expense` class to support this requirement.
+    You may need to add a `date` field to the `Expense` class to support this requirement.
 The date should be the date when the expense occurred.

     > **Note**